llwp/website/docs/docs/getting_started/receive_and_respond_to_a_call.md

 LOGS_LEVEL=verbose node index.js
 ```

-If everything goes well, you will see a series of logs on your terminal.
+You will see a series of logs on your terminal.